 - Be polite – don’t forget to say please.
 Remember, customers are doing you a favour by leaving you a review.

-Through clever use of branding, persuasive and snappy language, they’ve perfected the art of asking customers for reviews using the Reviews.io email templates.
+Through clever use of branding and persuasive, snappy language, they’ve perfected the art of asking customers for reviews using the REVIEWS.io email templates.

 1. Keep it short & simple

-2. Reinforce your brand
+2. Reinforce Your Brand

 Your review request email should be instantly recognisable to your customers.
 Our drag and drop email templates make it easy to customise to your heart’s content.